handlebars-lang/handlebars.js/README.markdown

 There's a Gemfile in the repo, so you can run `bundle` to install rake if you've got bundler installed.

-To build Handlebars.js from scratch, you'll want to run `rake build` in the root of the project.
+To build Handlebars.js from scratch, you'll want to run `grunt` in the root of the project.
 That will build Handlebars and output the results to the dist/ folder.
 To run tests, run `grunt test` or `npm test`.
 You can also run our set of benchmarks with `rake bench`.